Nawabs of Bengal: British influence and succession

-In 1765, Robert Clive became the first Governor of Bengal.
-He secured for the Company the diwani of the Bengal subah in perpetuity, from the Mughal emperor Shah Alam II.
-With this the system of dual governance was established and the Bengal Presidency was formed.
+In 1765, Robert Clive, as the representative of the East India Company, was given the Diwani of Bengal by the Mughal emperor Shah Alam II.
+With this a system of dual governance was established, with the Nawabs responsible for the Nizamat of Bengal and the Company responsible for the Diwani of Bengal.
 In 1772, this arrangement came to be abolished and Bengal was brought under direct control of the British.
-In 1793, when the nizamat of the Nawab was also taken away they remained as the mere pensioners of the Company.
-After the Revolt of 1857, Company rule in India ended, and the British Crown, in 1858, took over the territories which were under direct rule of the Company.
-This marked the beginning of the British Raj, and the Nawabs had no political or any other kind of control over the territory.
+In 1793, the Mughal emperor also ceded the Nizamat of Bengal to the Company and the Nawab of Bengal was reduced to a mere titular position and pensioners of the Company.
+After the Revolt of 1857, Company rule in India ended, and the British Crown, in 1858, took over the territories which were under direct rule of the company.
+This marked the beginning of Crown rule in India, and the Nawabs had no political or any other kind of control over the territory.
 Mir Jafar's descendants continued to live in Murshidabad.
 The Hazarduari Palace (Palace of a Thousand Doors) was built as the residence of the Nawabs in the 1830s.
 The palace was also used by British colonial officials.

 Nawab Mansur Ali Khan was the last titular Nawab Nazim of Bengal.
 During his reign the nizamat at Murshidabad came to be debt-ridden.
 The Nawab left Murshidabad in February 1869, and had started living in England.
 The title of the Nawab of Bengal stood abolished in 1880.
 He returned to Bombay in October 1880 and pleaded his case against the orders of the government, but as it stood unresolved the Nawab renounced his styles and titles, abdicating in favour of his eldest son on 1 November 1880.